Something old, something new, something beastly and something blue... We take a ghostly tour with author of Haunted Peterborough, Stuart Orme

 ‘It’s an old building, and you get to know its sounds,’ says Stuart Orme.
 ‘But every once in while when I’m here in the evening on my own I’ll hear someone walking around upstairs.
 It’s just as if there were a visitor or a colleague up there – and yet I know damn well I’m the only one here…’

-Stuart is Events and Programmes Manager for Vivacity Museums, Libraries & Archives, and one could say ghosts come as part of his job.
-He’s based in Peterborough Museum – renowned as the most haunted building in Peterborough – and runs regular ghost walks and hunts in the Museum and around the city, as well as being author of Haunted Peterborough, a compendium of local ghost sightings and folklore.
+When Stuart worked as Events and Programmes Manager for Vivacity Museums, Libraries & Archives (he’s now curator of the Cromwell Museum), one could say ghosts come as part of his job.
+He was based in Peterborough Museum – renowned as the most haunted building in Peterborough – and ran regular ghost walks and hunts in the Museum and around the city, as well as being author of Haunted Peterborough, a compendium of local ghost sightings and folklore.
 He is also a thoroughly level-headed sort of chap.
 A historian by training, he is someone who is naturally sceptical of anything that is not supported by evidence or reliable testimony – and, as far as testimony goes, there is quite a bit, some of it first-hand.

 One of the most recent sightings – and easily one of the most startling – was witnessed by Stuart himself